2020PB/police-brutality/reports/Texas.md

 ## El Paso

-### Police fire teargas canisters and projectiles into peaceful crowd of unarmed protesters | (believed to be) May 31st
+### Police fire teargas canisters and projectiles into peaceful crowd of unarmed protesters | (Believed to be) May 31st

-Police fire teargas cannisters into peaceful crowd of unarmed protesters.
+Police fire teargas cannisters into peaceful crowd of unarmed protesters outside the El Paso Public Library.
 Amongst the chaos you can hear the popping sounds of police firing projectiles.

 tags: less-lethal, projectile, protester, tear-gas-canister

 id: tx-elpaso-1

-geolocation:
+geolocation: 31.7903715,-106.4556773

 **Links**